xyb3rt/sxiv/README.md

 sxiv is a really simple alternative to feh and qiv.
 Its only dependency is imlib2.
 The primary goal for writing sxiv is to create an image viewer, which only implements the most basic features required for fast image viewing.
-Its code base should be kept small and clean making it easy for you to dig into it and customize it for your needs.
+Its code base should be kept small and clean to make it easy for you to dig into it and customize it for your needs.

 Installation